angular/angular/src/material/dialog/dialog.md

 ```

 The `MatDialogRef` provides a handle on the opened dialog.
 It can be used to close the dialog and to
-receive notification when the dialog has been closed.
+receive notifications when the dialog has been closed.
+Any notification Observables will complete when the dialog closes.

 ```ts
 dialogRef.afterClosed().subscribe(result => {